-Wellness Services--Fitness; Nutrition; Bereavement Counseling & Massage Therapy were reviewed & adjusted as part of the Sept.
+Wellness Services--Fitness; Nutrition; Bereavement Counseling; Massage Therapy--were reviewed & adjusted as part of the Sept.
 2015 waiver amendment & compared to a variety of competitive DC sources to ensure geographic market equity.

 The Host Home rate methodology was revised for FY15 & reviewed by CMS in the Sept.
 2015 amendment of this waiver.
 Host Home services rates are based on the waiver participant's level of need as determined by the DC LON & Risk Assessment Tool.
-The Host Home rates have been inflated for associated cost of living increases aligned with the DC living wage, & a review of the methodology indicates that all assumptions remain the same for this renewal.
-The rates include host home recruitment, direct support & supervision costs, employee benefits, respite & program & administrative overhead consistent with factors used throughout the DDA HCBS program.
+The Host Home rates have been inflated for associated cost of living increases aligned with the DC LW rate & review of the methodology indicates that all assumptions remain the same for the renewal.
+The rates include host home recruitment, direct support & supervision costs, employee benefits, respite & program administrative overhead consistent w/ factors used throughout the DDA HCBS program.